finanalyst/rakuast-rakudoc-render/Templates.md

 _With parameters_, eg. `$tmpl('aaa', %( :attr(1), :new-attr<some string> ) )`, the block registered with the key `aaa` is called with the new set of parameters specified in the Hash.
 It can be used to provide a subset of parameters, or to rename the parameters for a different template.

-# PStr class and concatenation
-Some RakuDoc statements make references to structures or data that have not been completely rendered.
-These references are embedded in **PCells**, which contain supplies that will interpolate the rendering once known.

-Consequently, parameters to a template may contain a mixture of Raku _Str_ and _PCells_, in an object of type called **PStr**.

-_PCells_ should not be visible to the template user.

-If a _PStr_ or _PCell_ is stringified before the data has been rendered, its internal _id_ and _UNAVAILABLE_ will be the rendered result.

-Since the embedded content of a _PStr_ may ony be available after a template has rendered, care must be taken not be stringify any of the parameters prematurely.

-Consequently, the return object from a template should be built from the parameter values using the concatenation operator `~`.

-## Concatenation to PStr
-A PStr is built up by concatenating using the infix operator `~`.
-Assignment does not add to a PStr.
-Concatenation can be on the left or the right of the PStr and the result will depend on the type.

-*  A PCell on the left or right is added to the start or end, respectively, of the PStr

-*  Concatentating two PStr adds the right hand one to the left hand one, and returns the left hand one

-*  Any other type on the left or right is coerced to a Str and added to the start/end of the PStr

-Since left concatenation has an effect on the PStr on the right, use `sink` to discard the return value, unless of course the return value is the last line of a block, in which case it is returned as the value of the block, eg.,

-my PStr $p; $p ~= PCell.new( :s($a-supplier.Supply), :id<AAA> ); sink '<bold>' ~ $p

-## Template methods **lead** and **tail**
-These two methods of a _PStr_ object return any of the **leading** or **tailing** (respectively) _Str_ elements of the _PStr_.
-The elements are removed, and so should be concatenated back on after processing.

-For simplicity above, examples were given of pre- and post-processing templates, and treating the contents of `%prm` as _Str_.
-Since some parameters may contain _PStr_, more care is needed.
-For example, the post-processing should be done as follows:

-table => -> %prm, $tmpl { my $rv = $tmpl.prev; if $rv ~~ PStr { # get leading text my $lead = $rv.lead; # process the string, if it exists $lead.subst( / '<table' \s+ 'class="pod-table' /, '<table class="table is-centered'); # left concatenate onto the PStr $lead ~ $rv # concatenating to a PStr results in a PStr, which is the return object } else { $rv.subst( / '<table' \s+ 'class="pod-table' /, '<table class="table is-centered') } }

 # Predefined templates
 `RakuAST::Render` defines a number of templates for Text output.
 These will be the fall-back templates when more specialist renderers add new templates to the Template Directory.